-Conversion is a type of theft in which the stockbroker has lawful control over the property or funds of another party, but “converts” the property or funds for the stockbroker’s own use.
-Theft by conversion typically involves a broker using their control over an investor’s account to embezzle financial assets from the client.
-Unsophisticated investors and elderly investors are common targets.
+Conversion is a type of theft in which the stockbroker has lawful control over your property or funds, but “converts” the property or funds for their own use.
+In other words, the broker may use his or her control over your investment account to embezzle financial assets.

 Examples of broker theft by conversion include the following:

-- Forging letters of authorization to transfer funds from the customer’s account to another account controlled by the broker.
+- Forging letters of authorization to transfer funds from your account to another account controlled by the broker.

-- “Borrowing” money from the customer’s account in exchange for an “IOU” or promissory note that is never paid back.
+- “Borrowing” money from your account in exchange for an “IOU” or promissory note that is never paid back.

-- Opening an unauthorized account at another institution that lists the broker and customer as joint account holders, then using the account to siphon funds from the customer’s real account.
+- Opening an unauthorized account at another institution that lists the broker and you as joint account holders, then using the account to siphon funds from your real account.

 - Recommending investments that, unbeknownst to the investor, the broker controls or benefits from.